AmitKabya/OGRE/README.md

 the ones with highest k-core score. (string)
 - "s_a": True if you also want to calculate state-of-the-art embeddings (node2vec/GF/HOPE/GCN), else False.
 Params for OGRE:
 - epsilon: Weight to the second order neighbours embedding.
-For more details you can go to the implementation- our_embedding_methods -> OGRE.py (float).
+For more details you can go to the implementation- `our_embedding_methods -> OGRE.py` (float).
 Params for DOGRE/WOGRE:
 - "regu_val": Regularization value for regression, only for DOGRE/WOGRE.
-For more details you can go to the implementation- our_embedding_methods -> D_W_OGRE.py (float).
+For more details you can go to the implementation- `our_embedding_methods -> D_W_OGRE.py` (float).
 - "weighted_reg": True for weighted regression, else False.
 If the initial embedding method is GCN and/or a vertex classification task is applied, a labels file is also necessary:
 - "label_file": path and name (together), so it can be read directly.
 2. methods_ : List of our suggested embedding methods (OGRE/DOGRE/WOGRE) with whom you want to embed the given graph.
 3. initial_methods_ : List of state-of-the-art embedding methods (node2vec/GF/HOPE/GCN) with whom the initial core will be embed.
 4. params_dict_ : Parameters for state-of-the-art embeddings.
 These are the optimal ones (according to their papers).
-For more details you can go to- state_of_the_art -> state_of_the_art_embedding.py
+For more details you can go to-
+`state_of_the_art -> state_of_the_art_embedding.py`
 5. save_: True if you want to save the embedding in a .npy format, else False.

-Once you have that, you can run "calculate_static_embeddings" function to get the embeddings as dictionaries.
-You can see function implementation and output format in evaluation_tasks -> eval_utils.py .
+Once you have all the above, you can run "calculate_static_embeddings" function to get the embeddings as dictionaries.
+You can see function implementation and output format in
+`evaluation_tasks -> eval_utils.py`. <br>
 If you only want the embedding of the graph, you can stop here.
-If you also want to apply link prediction or vertex classification task you should continue.
+If you also want to apply link prediction or vertex classification task you should continue. <br>
-Line 107: export_time - Export a csv file with running times of each method according to the initial core size.
+Line 107: export_time - Export a csv file with running times of each method according to the initial core size. <br>
 Lines 123-130- Link prediction task: A csv file of non edges is needed (as explained above), you can see comments in the code.
-For more details you can go to evaluation_tasks -> link_prediction.py .
+For more details you can go to
+`evaluation_tasks -> link_prediction.py`. <br>
 Lines 132-136- Vertex classification task: You can see comments in the code.
-For more details you can go to evaluation_tasks -> node_classification.py .
+For more details you can go to `evaluation_tasks -> node_classification.py`.